prrvchr/pyrdfa3/README.md

-The package can be downloaded from [PyPI](https://pypi.org/project/pyRdfa3/) via `pip install pyRdfa3`.

 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.14547.svg)](http://dx.doi.org/10.5281/zenodo.14547)

 > **Note:** since I retired a few months ago I do not really maintain this package any more.
 I would be more than happy if an interested party was interested to take over.
 In the meantime, I have "archived" the repository to clearly signal that there is no maintenance.
 I would be happy to unarchive it and transfer ownership if someone is interested.
 > [@iherman](https://github.com/iherman)

+> **This new version 3.6.1 is now built and maintained on [prrvchr.github.io/pyrdfa3](https://github.com/prrvchr/pyrdfa3/)**

+For now, the package can only be installed from [TestPyPI](https://test.pypi.org/project/pyRdfa3/) with command `pip install --index-url https://test.pypi.org/simple/ pyRdfa3`.

 PyRDFA
 ======